COMPASS-DOE/ghg-processor/README.md

 # ghg-processor

-Processing code for Licor gas concentration data
+Processing code for LI-7810 gas concentration data

 Basic use: put data and metadata into the "data/" folder, open `ghg-processor.qmd` file and click "Render" in RStudio; this assumes you have the Quarto package